mailslurp/mailslurp-client/README.md

 ## Documentation
 Please see [official documentation](https://docs.mailslurp.com) for extensive usage and examples.

 The source for this client is very small so try reading [index.ts](./index.ts) Typescript definitions.
+Or take a look at the [js-docs](./docs/).

 ## Install
 `npm install mailslurp-client`